-The Experience API (xAPI), often called “Tin Can”, was released on April 26th, 2013.
+The Experience API (xAPI), initially called “Tin Can,” was released on April 26th, 2013.
 There are already over 90 adopters of xAPI and the level of industry “buzz” has been unprecedented.
 So what is it?
 Is it something you should know about?
-In this article we will introduce you to xAPI and show how it is impacting the learning industry.
+In this article we’ll give you an introduction to xAPI and show how it’s impacting the learning industry.
 We’ll also show you the benefits of xAPI and how it can help record a wide range of learning experiences for your students.
 This is part 1 of a two part article.

 |Note: “Tin Can” and xAPI are the same thing.
 The “official” name for the standard is the Experience API, or xAPI.
 Technically, Tin Can was the name of the project that collected information on developing the standard, and xAPI is the result of that project.
 But the Tin Can name has stuck, and you are just as likely to hear adopters talk about Tin Can as you are xAPI.|

 The Experience API is a learning technology specification that makes it possible to collect data about your student’s learning experiences.
 You might say “But that’s what my LMS does.
 Why do I need something else?”
 While it is true that the LMS captures your instructor-led learning and your eLearning, much informal learning occurs outside the system.
 Consider experiential learning, learning games, virtual worlds, social learning, simulations…are you capturing those learning experiences?

 xAPI makes it possible to capture learning that occurs outside your learning management system.
 RISC was an early adopter of xAPI and VTA was the first LMS to be compliant with version 1.0 of the specification.